httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 2. For each member mem of input_list:
    1. Let value be the result of applying Serialising an Item ({{ser-item}}) to mem.
    2. Append value to output.
    3. If more members remain in input_list:
       1. Append a COMMA to output.
       2. Append a single WS to output.
+3. Return output.

+### Serialising a List of Lists {#ser-listlist}

+Given a list of lists of items as input_list:

+1. Let output be an empty string.
+2. For each member inner_list of input_list:
+   1. If inner_list is not a list, fail serialisation.
+   2. For each inner_mem of inner_list:
+      1. Let value be the result of applying Serialising an Item ({{ser-item}}) to inner_mem.
+      2. Append value to output.
+      3. If more members remain in inner_list:
+         1. Append a ";" to output.
+         2. Append a single WS to output.
+   3. If more members remain in input_list:
+      1. Append a COMMA to output.
+      2. Append a single WS to output.